CraverBoyyy/CosCOM-Cobaya/README.md

 The interfaces to most cosmological likelihoods are agnostic as to which theory code is used to compute the observables, which facilitates comparison between those codes.
 Those interfaces are also parameter-agnostic, so using your own modified versions of theory codes and likelihoods requires no additional editing of cobaya’s source.

-The original web page [Cobaya Website](https://cobaya.readthedocs.io/en/latest/index.html) that is cited in this document.
+The original web page [Cobaya Website](https://cobaya.readthedocs.io/en/latest/index.html) that is cited in this document. \n If you have any questions about installation, please feel free to contact me via email: j.pongsapatb@gmail.com

 Preparation
 ===================